Sunday, 2 July 2000

 Kinder's Northern Edge

-The northern edge of Kinder Scout, stretching from Ladybower Reservoir to the east and Kinder Reservoir in the west is much less frequented than the southern edge yet is no less interesting.
+The northern edge of Kinder Scout, stretching from Ladybower Reservoir to the east and Kinder Reservoir to the west is much less frequented than the southern edge yet is no less interesting.
 While it may lack some of the iconic gritstone scenery, it more than makes up for this with its expansive views and feeling of remoteness.
 The Edge and the point of Fairbrook Naze are arguably the highlights.

 The northern edges of Kinder Scout